neurallayer/Photon.jl/README.md

 ## References
 We also used several other open source frameworks for code and inspiration

 - Knet (pronounced "kay-net") is the Koç University deep learning framework implemented in Julia by Deniz Yuret and collaborators.
-It is right now the backend for Photon due to its excellent performance on GPU.
+It is right now the backend for Photon due to its excellent performance on GPU's.

 - FluxML, we used some of their optimise code.
 This has to be one of the more beautiful code bases out there.

 - Keras and MXNet for their well thought out API's.

+- And of course Julia, that enables writing very fast data applications